 - Work cooperatively and constructively with fellow workers and members of the public to provide public service of the highest quality and quantity;

-- Establish and maintain effective relations with fellow employees and with citizens with varied racial, religious, ethnic or economic backgrounds;
+- Establish and maintain effective working relationships with fellow employees and with citizens with varied racial, ethnic or economic backgrounds;

-- Communicate clearly and concisely, orally and in writing;
+- Communicate clearly and concisely both orally and in writing;

-- Prepare and review accurate and grammatically correct written reports;
+- Prepare accurate and grammatically correct written reports;

 - Respond to citizen requests in a courteous and effective manner;

 - Perform a wide variety of duties and responsibilities with accuracy and speed under the pressure of time-sensitive deadlines;

 - Demonstrate integrity, ingenuity, and inventiveness in the performance of assigned tasks.

 - Bachelor’s degree in biology, chemistry or related field; and

 - One (1) to Three (3) years of experience with police identification work, supplemented by certification, specialty workshops, and training in criminal investigations;

 - Any equivalent combination of experience and training which provides the knowledge and abilities necessary to perform the work.